-Your medical deductible is $250 per person every calendar year (with a maximum of $750 for a family of three or more).
-When you first get medical services, you pay the first $250 in charges.
+Your medical deductible is $250 per person each calendar year (with a maximum of $750 for a family of three or more).
+When you first get services, you pay the first $250 in charges.
 After that, the plan begins to pay benefits for your care.
 This applies to each covered member, up to the $750 maximum.

-For these services, you don’t have to pay your medical deductible before the plan begins to pay:
+When you see a preferred or participating provider, you don’t have to pay your medical deductible before the plan pays for these services.

-- Preventive care and immunizations (including well-baby care and screening mammograms).
+- Covered preventive care and covered immunizations (including well-baby care and screening mammograms).

 - Routine vision care (exams, glasses, and contacts).

 - Routine hearing care (exams and hearing aids).

 - Contraceptive supplies and services.

 - Diabetes Control Program.

 The following out-of-pocket expenses do not count toward your $250 medical deductible: